nova-pkgs/python/Doc/library/os.rst

    Fork a child process.
 Return ``0`` in the child and the child's process id in the parent.
 If an error occurs :exc:`OSError` is raised.

-   Note that some platforms including FreeBSD <= 6.3 and Cygwin have known issues when using fork() from a thread.
+   Note that some platforms including FreeBSD <= 6.3, Cygwin and OS/2 EMX have known issues when using fork() from a thread.

    .. warning::

       See :mod:`ssl` for applications that use the SSL module with fork().

-   .. availability:: Unix.
+   Availability: Unix.

 .. function:: forkpty()